The Importance of HVAC Maintenance

 Inaccurate Temperature Readings

-A malfunctioning sensor, or a faulty calibration can cause your system to cycle on and off continuously.
-This is known as short cycling.
-This can negatively impact your comfort and result in excessive wear and tear on the compressor.
-The problem can be fixed by replacing the thermostat’s batteries or resetting the breaker.
+A malfunctioning sensor, or a wrong calibration, could cause your system to turn off and on constantly.
+This is called short cycling.
+This can affect your comfort and result in excessive wear and tear on the compressor.
+Fortunately the majority of these issues can be fixed with simply replacing the thermostat’s batteries or resetting the breakers.

-Check your thermostat for indications of wear and tear.
-Look for dust or dirt and make sure that the thermostat is not overly exposed to the sun.
-Lastly, the fan blades need to be examined for any signs of rust or damage.
-These simple checks will help prevent expensive repairs in the future, and will ensure that your equipment is running as smoothly as it is possible.
+It’s also important to check your thermostat for any signs of wear or damage.
+Examine for dust or dirt and ensure that the thermostat isn’t overly exposed to the sun.
+Examine the fan blades for signs of rust and damage.
+These simple checks will prevent costly repairs in the future, and ensure that your equipment is running as smoothly as possible.

-The simple maintenance of hvac systems on your commercial building is an excellent way to cut down on the cost of energy, maintain comfort and extend the life of your cooling and heating equipment.
-By identifying any issues with your thermostat, setting the breaker and replacing the batteries, you’ll be able to keep your building cool all year round.
-Be sure to call a professional if you are experiencing any other issues or aren’t sure what’s wrong with your system.
+Basic hvac maintenance is a great strategy to save energy and ensure comfort in your commercial space.
+It also increases the life of your cooling and heating equipment.
+By identifying problems with your thermostat, setting the breaker and replacing the batteries and fuses, you’ll be able keep your building comfortable all year round.
+Remember to call an expert if you’re experiencing any other issues or are unsure of what’s going on with your system.

 Explore More